emmt/NumOptBase.jl/README.md

 ### Other operations

+`NumOptBase.copy!(dst, src)` overwrites the destination array `dst` with the contents of the source array `src` throwing an error if they do not have the same axes.
+If checking that the arguments have the same axes is not necessary, the end-user may use `copyto!(dst, src)` or `copy!(dst, src)` which are basic Julia methods.

 It is assumed that a few standard Julia methods are implemented in an efficient way for the type of array storing the variables: